tmcdo13/ISDS3105_fall18/lectures/lesson13_purrr_2/README.md

 ## 1  887.
 859.
 ```

-Although for tasks like the above is easier to functionally execute the
+Although for tasks like the above is easier to use variations of the
 dplyr verbs we already familiarized
 with: